 - Represented general counsel of investment advisor in SEC investigation regarding inter-fund loans.
 Case concluded with no charges against client.

-- Represented Pennsylvania state court judge against conspiracy and fraud charges by U.S. Department of Justice, USA v.
-Sullivan, et al., Crim.
+- Represented Pennsylvania state court judge against indictment for conspiracy, wire fraud and mail fraud brought by U.S. Department of Justice, USA v.
+Bruno,et al., Crim.
 No. 13-00039 (E.D.
 Pa.).
 Client acquitted of all charges.

 - Represented charter school founder against 67-count indictment for conspiracy, wire fraud, obstruction of justice and witness tampering brought by U.S. Department of Justice, USA v.
 Brown, et al., Crim.
 No. 12-00367 (E.D.
 Pa.).
 Client acquitted of several charges and jury deadlocked on remaining charges.